Rob-Rychs/quest-submission/beginner-cadence-course.md

 ## Chapter 2 Day 2

+1. -Q: Explain why we wouldn't call changeGreeting in a script.

-1. Because the function changeGreeting would update the state onchain and therefore be a transaction and require gas and signing.
+Because the function changeGreeting would update the state onchain and therefore be a transaction and require gas and signing.

+2. -Q: What does the AuthAccount mean in the prepare phase of the transaction?

-2. AuthAccount is allowing the transaction to access the variables stored in the account during the prepare phase and perhaps modify it before passing it to the execute phase.  because of Cadence’s ‘Safety and Security’ pillar that, developers can focus solely on building their contract without having to worry about there being any security exploits in their contracts.
+AuthAccount is allowing the transaction to access the variables stored in the account during the prepare phase and perhaps modify it before passing it to the execute phase.  because of Cadence’s ‘Safety and Security’ pillar that, developers can focus solely on building their contract without having to worry about there being any security exploits in their contracts.

+3. -Q:What is the difference between the prepare phase and the execute phase in the transaction?

-3. Prepare runs before the execute and really is just a way of separating the logic in our code making it easier to read.
+Prepare runs before the execute and really is just a way of separating the logic in our code making it easier to read.
+The prepare phase is used to access data in the authorizers account, while the execute phase is used to call functions that change/modify the data in theaccount.

 4.